4nduril/hardware-i-want/cpus/basic.md

 It depends on the software you are going to use and the type of machine you are building.
 In general, for a computer that is going to be used as a server, e.g. a webserver, it totally makes sense to have as many cores as you are willing to pay.
 For a desktop workstation or a laptop, not so much.
 The current line of desktop cpus has around 2–4 cores.

 [Wikipedia on multi-core-processors](https://en.wikipedia.org/wiki/Multi-core_processor)

+### <a name="tdp"></a>Thermal Design Power

+The TDP is a measure for the maximum amount of heat running "real" applications.
+It is therefore a measure for the cooling needs and of the power needs of a CPU.
+The smaller the better.

 ### <a name="overclocking"></a>Overclocking support